Team Portrait : The Breakdown

 When crafting team portraits, you need a portrait that holds attention rather than something that just fills a website’s “About Us” page.

-It should make you pause, take in the team dynamic, and get a feel for their energy.
+It should make the viewer pause, take in the team dynamic, and get a feel for their energy.
+Even if this is oaky for a second, it shook still make an impact.

-If your team photo isn’t doing the same, maybe it’s time to rethink how you’re showing up!
+If your team photo isn’t doing the same, maybe it’s time to rethink your current assets and how you can level up.

 Leave a Reply